 Some of Carter’s most recently sponsored bills include...

 - H.R.
-494: To expand the boundary of Fort Frederica National Monument in the State of ...
+114: To adjust the boundary of the Fort Frederica National Monument in the State ...

 |Carter’s Vote||Vote Description|

 Dec 12, 2018.
 Passed 369/47.

 See the Congressional Research Service's 122-page summary of the bill. * * * H.R.
 2 amends and extends major programs for income support, food and nutrition, land conservation, trade promotion, rural development, research, forestry, horticulture, and other miscellaneous programs administered by the Department of Agriculture ...

 H.R.
 6157: Department of Defense and Labor, Health and Human Services, and Education Appropriations Act, 2019 and Continuing Appropriations Act, 2019